 “I’ve become so close to them all,” Ahna, a Boston native, said.
 “I knew I just had to do something special for them this year, so I thought, why not Boston Pride?”

 Ahna set to work fundraising, both in Orlando and here in Boston, and we at Boomerangs were thrilled to be asked to participate.
 Our West Roxbury store and Dedham warehouse donated fabulous and festive clothing and accessories, which Ahna is using to create unique costumes for all the survivors based on their own personal styles.
+When something as devastating as this happens, there is a lot of rebuilding that has to happen to help people get back on their feet as they recover, that is why fundraising events are an essential component of this journey to help people feel positive about their future.

 Kathy Benharris, a Boston stylist, connected Ahna and Boomerangs for this project, and joined us on a rainy Monday to help search through the dozens of clothing racks at Boomerangs West Roxbury for the perfect Pride outfits.